NBISweden/knowledgetransfercrashcourses/GitCrashCourse/README.md

 ### Updating a repository `git pull`

-The repository might be changed after you have cloned it.
-To get all new changes to your _gwd_ you must explicitly update it by typing
+The content of the remote repository might be changed after you have cloned it.
+Your local _gwd_ does not automatically keep up-to-date with these changes; instead you must explicitly update your _gwd_ by typing
 ```
 git pull
 ```
 (you must be somewhere inside your _gwd_ when doing this).
-This will probably require that you type your Bitbucket password.
+This will probably require that you type your account password.

 This will update all files that are out of date in your _gwd_.
 If you have done some changes to your files, `git` will usually warn about this and not do the pull.
 It is good to to take care of such changes (see below how) before `git pull`.

-### Do I have any changes? `git status` and `git diff`
+### Have I made any changes? `git status` and `git diff`
 To check for changes type
 ```
 git status
 ```
 This will write a small report, including
-- if you have any _Changes not staged for commit_,i.e., changed files that have not been _committed_ to `git` yet.
+- if you have any _Changes not staged for commit_, i.e., changed
+files that have not been _committed_ to `git` yet.
 - if you have any _Untracked files_, i.e., new files that git
 doesn't know about.